tmolteno/tart_modules/tart_tools/README.md

 ## NEWS

+* 1.2.0b1 new tool: tart_get_archive_data super convenient to query the AWS cloud archive of TART data.
 * 1.1.2b8 Add an argument --rotate to tart_upload_antenna_positions (for first stage of calibration)
 * 1.1.2b7 Handle expiration of JWT tokens better (in tart_tools)
 * 1.1.2b7 TART tools update.
 Add a command line switch to specify output file for tart_download_data'